soni780/soni780.github.io/content/authors/admin/_index.md

     awarder: Multiple Science Magazines
     icon: newspaper
     summary: |
-      My publication "Cr2+ in Square Planar Coordination: Durable and Intense Magenta Pigments Inspired by Lunar Mineralogy" was featured in numerous scientific magazines.
+      My publication "Cr2+ in Square Planar Coordination: Durable and Intense Magenta Pigments Inspired by Lunar Mineralogy" was featured in numerous scientific magazines, highlighting its significant impact.
+  - title: Featured in Beaver's Digest
+    date: '2024-01-01'
+    awarder: Beaver's Digest
+    icon: newspaper
+    summary: |
+      Featured in the magazine "At the End of the Rainbow: The Neverending Frontier of Color", reflecting passion for scientific inquiry.
+  - title: Competitive Exam Qualifications
+    date: '2021-01-01'
+    awarder: Various Indian Academic Institutions
+    icon: academic-cap
+    summary: |
+      Qualified for several of India's toughest competitive exams including IIT-JEE MAINS (2016), IIT-JEE ADVANCED (2016), NET (2021), and GATE (2021).
 ---

 ## About Me

-Results-driven Ph.D. in Materials Chemistry with extensive experience in semiconductor materials, advanced characterization techniques, and process optimization.
-My research focuses on designing and developing new materials for semiconductor applications, with special emphasis on transition metal oxides and their electronic and magnetic properties.
+Ambitious and highly skilled Ph.D. candidate in Materials Chemistry with a 4.0 GPA and over five years of experience developing and optimizing materials for real-world applications.
+Experienced in designing and tailoring solid-state materials—including pigments, semiconductors, dielectrics, and thermoelectrics—as well as fluorophores and quantum dots, with a strong focus on structure–property relationships and sustainable innovation.

-I have led multiple R&D projects resulting in 4 high-impact publications, with several more in progress.
-My expertise includes implementing Design of Experiments (DOE) frameworks, analyzing complex data, and developing sustainable solutions for continuous improvement.
+I have led 10 successful R&D projects resulting in 5 high-impact publications, with several more in progress.
+My research contributions include developing energy-saving coatings, electronic devices, and optoelectronic applications.
+I'm proficient in planning and conducting both computational and experimental studies using Design of Experiments (DOE) frameworks.

-As a Laboratory Safety Manager, I've enhanced operational efficiency while fostering a safety-first culture.
-I'm an accomplished communicator with strong written and verbal skills, demonstrated through publications, presentations, and successful collaboration with diverse, multidisciplinary teams.
+As a Laboratory Safety Manager, I've enhanced operational protocols and cultivated a safety-first culture.
+I'm an accomplished communicator with strong scientific writing and presentation skills, demonstrated through publications, presentations, and successful mentorship of undergraduate and graduate students in experimental design and material development.